 Stellar Repair for Access helps resolve Access file corruption error like “Microsoft Access Unrecognized Database Format Error”.

-- Open the software and click Browse to select the corrupted Access database file.
-Alternatively, click Find to search for corrupt Access database amongst the Drive, folder or sub-folder.
+Open the software and click Browse to select the corrupted Access database file.
+Alternatively, click Search to find for corrupt Access database amongst the Drive, folder or sub-folder.

 The tool repairs severely corrupt large Access database and also recovers all the database components.